LifeMC/LifeSkript/PULL_REQUEST_TEMPLATE.md

 # Reason of the above changes are
 [Insert here a detailed description why you requesting these changes]

-# Other informations about this Pull Request
+# Other information about this Pull Request
-[Insert here any other informations about this pull request]
+[Insert here any other information about this pull request]

 [After all, remove the all text between brackets including brackets]